-We sell our products and services by leveraging a common methodology through both direct and indirect sales channels:
+We sell our business products and services by leveraging a common methodology through both direct and indirect sales channels:

 Direct Sales.
 Our sales process focuses on how our solutions and domain expertise deliver financial and operational value that support our clients' strategic initiatives.
-The Timpani Sales and Marketing value proposition is targeted to business executives whose primary responsibility is to maximize online customer acquisition.
+The Timpani Sales and Marketing value proposition is targeted to business executives whose primary responsibility is maximizing online customer acquisition.
 These executives have a vested interest in improving conversion rates, increasing application completion rates and increasing average order value.
 The value proposition for Timpani Contact Center is designed to appeal to professionals who hold top- and bottom-line responsibility for customer service and technical support functions within their organization.
-Timpani Contact Center, primarily our Proactive Service Chat solution, enables these organizations to provide effective customer service using the online channel while deflecting costly phone calls and shifting service interactions to more cost efficient channels.
-Whether we typically engage with individuals or teams responsible for online sales or service, LivePerson's Timpani platform supports any organization with a companywide strategic initiative to improve the overall online customer experience.
+Timpani Contact Center enables these organizations to provide effective customer service using the online channel while deflecting costly phone calls and shifting service interactions to more cost efficient channels.
+Whether we engage with individuals or teams responsible for online sales or service, LivePerson's Timpani platform supports any organization with a company-wide strategic initiative to improve the overall online customer experience.